 About Us

-The Golden Hinde is a full-size reconstruction of Sir Francis Drake’s Elizabethan galleon – the first British ship to circumnavigate the globe.
+The Golden Hinde is a full-size reconstruction of Sir Francis Drake’s Elizabethan galleon – the first English ship to circumnavigate the globe.

 Today, she operates as a museum and living heritage space, welcoming visitors of all ages aboard to explore Britain’s maritime history.